Kenya elections 2022: Raila Odinga and William Ruto in tight race for president

 Baba v Hustler

-This election looks like it will be a tight race between frontrunners Mr Odinga and Mr Ruto.

-Mr Odinga - a long-serving opposition leader, nicknamed Baba ("father") by his supporters, is running for president for a fifth time.
-Mr Ruto, who has tried to emphasise his connection with ordinary Kenyans by calling himself a "hustler", will be taking his first stab at the presidency.
+Mr Odinga, 77, - a long-serving opposition leader, nicknamed Baba ("father") by his supporters, is running for president for a fifth time.
+Mr Ruto, 55, who has tried to emphasise his connection with ordinary Kenyans by calling himself a "hustler", is taking his first stab at the presidency.

 Two other candidates - David Mwaure and George Wajackoya - are also in the race.